Papiss Cisse scores in Alanyaspor’s defeat of Ankaragucu | Goal.com

 Alanyaspor secured a 4-1 away victory over Ankaragucu in Saturday’s Turkish Super Lig clash, with Papiss Cisse finding the net.

-Erol Bulut’s side came into the game on the back of their 3-3 away draw versus Goztepe - where the ex-Senegal international got a brace.
+Erol Bulut’s side came into the game on the back of their 3-3 away draw against Goztepe - where the ex-Senegal international got a brace.

 However, it was the visitors who broke the duck through Cisse in the 64th minute after profiting from Fabrice NSakala’s assist to fire past goalkeeper Ricardo Friedrich.